PierreGode/MMM-ZAPTEC/README.md

 # MMM-ZAPTEC

-this is a Magic Mirror module for connecting to the ZAPTEC API.
+This is a Magic Mirror module for connecting to the ZAPTEC API and showing information on your Mirror.